-On January 31, 2006, the Operating LP and Fraser Papers entered into the Fibre Supply Agreement pursuant to which the Operating LP agrees to sell forest products of the types described therein, which are harvested from the NB Timberlands, at prescribed volumes and according to established specifications.
+On January 31, 2006, AT Limited Partnership and Fraser Papers entered into the Fibre Supply Agreement pursuant to which AT Limited Partnership agrees to sell forest products of the types described therein, which are harvested from the NB Timberlands, at prescribed volumes and according to established specifications.
 On April 29, 2010, Twin Rivers acquired the Fibre Supply Agreement from Fraser Papers in connection with its acquisition of Fraser Papers' specialty papers business.
 The Fibre Supply Agreement has a term of 20 years, with Twin Rivers having the right to renew for an additional five years.

-Pursuant to the Fibre Supply Agreement, quantities of fibre to be made available to Twin Rivers for purchase will be as set out in the Operating LP's annual plan ("Annual Plan") for harvesting, subject to minimum volumes for any given calendar year of not less than the Allowable Cut (as defined below) for such calendar year.
+Pursuant to the Fibre Supply Agreement, quantities of fibre to be made available to Twin Rivers for purchase will be as set out in AT Limited Partnership's annual plan ("Annual Plan") for harvesting, subject to minimum volumes for any given calendar year of not less than the Allowable Cut (as defined below) for such calendar year.
 Pursuant to the Fibre Supply Agreement, Twin Rivers will have the right to purchase the majority of the spruce and fir softwood LRSY each year from the NB Timberlands.

-The Operating LP fulfilled its obligation to develop, prior to October 31, 2015, a five-year forest management plan (the "Forest Management Plan") with respect to the NB Timberlands to establish an annual allowable volume of fibre in each calendar year after the expiration of the Initial Period (the "Allowable Cut").
+AT Limited Partnership fulfilled its obligation to develop, prior to October 31, 2015, a five-year forest management plan (the "Forest Management Plan") with respect to the NB Timberlands to establish an annual allowable volume of fibre in each calendar year after the expiration of the Initial Period (the "Allowable Cut").
 The Allowable Cut for any given year, as set forth in the Forest Management Plan, will be included in the Annual Plan.
-The Operating LP is required to update the Forest Management Plan not later than two months prior to each successive fifth anniversary of its implementation.
-The Operating LP is also required to consult with Twin Rivers in connection with the adoption of the Forest Management Plan, any subsequent modification thereto and any Annual Plan pursuant thereto.
+AT Limited Partnership is required to update the Forest Management Plan not later than two months prior to each successive fifth anniversary of its implementation.
+AT Limited Partnership is also required to consult with Twin Rivers in connection with the adoption of the Forest Management Plan, any subsequent modification thereto and any Annual Plan pursuant thereto.
 Approval of the Forest Management Plan and each Annual Plan and any modifications thereto (other than modifications required in order to comply with applicable law or regulations) requires the prior consent of Twin Rivers, which consent may not be unreasonably withheld or delayed.
-Twin Rivers is entitled to change the specifications relating to its fibre requirements, provided that in no event will the Operating LP be required to cut more than the Allowable Cut to meet such changes.
+Twin Rivers is entitled to change the specifications relating to its fibre requirements, provided that in no event will AT Limited Partnership be required to cut more than the Allowable Cut to meet such changes.